mghazel2020/People-Detection-From-Fixed-Camera--Matlab/README.md

-# People-Detection-Fixed-Camera--Matlab
+# People Detection from Fixed-Camera Imagery -- Matlab

-# 1. Objectives
+## 1. Objectives

 The objective of this project is to demonstrate how to detect moving and stand-still people and other objects introduced to a scene monitored by a fixed-camera system.
 The implemented approach is based on the following 2 steps: